apache/pulsar/site2/docs/io-quickstart.md

    ```

-   All the components of a Pulsar service are start in order.
+   All the components of a Pulsar service are started in order.

-   You can curl those pulsar service endpoints to make sure Pulsar service is up running correctly.
+   You can curl those pulsar service endpoints to make sure Pulsar service is up and running correctly.

 2. Check Pulsar binary protocol port.